paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 ## § 3058i.
 Prevention of elder abuse, neglect, and exploitation
 **(a) Establishment** In order to be eligible to receive an allotment under [section 3058b of this title](./chapter-035-programs-for-older-americans.md#section-3058b) from funds appropriated under [section 3058a of this title](./chapter-035-programs-for-older-americans.md#section-3058a) and made available to carry out this subpart, a State agency shall, in accordance with this section, and in consultation with area agencies on aging, develop and enhance programs to address elder abuse, neglect, and exploitation.

-**(b) Use of allotments** The State agency shall use an allotment made under subsection (a) of this section to carry out, through the programs described in subsection (a) of this section, activities to develop, strengthen, and carry out programs for the prevention, detection, assessment, and treatment of, intervention in, investigation of, and response to elder abuse, neglect, and exploitation (including financial exploitation), including—
+**(b) Use of allotments** The State agency shall use an allotment made under subsection (a) of this section to carry out, through the programs described in subsection (a) of this section, activities to develop, strengthen, and carry out programs for the prevention, detection, assessment, and treatment of, intervention in, investigation of, and response to elder abuse, neglect, and exploitation, including—

 (1) providing for public education and outreach to identify and prevent elder abuse, neglect, and exploitation;